mardelmariam/nvidia_cuda_tensorflow/README.md

 python -m pip install .
 ```

-If your GPU card is old, you will need to install the following packages, one by one, verifying that they remain compatible with the Tensorflow version
+If your GPU card is old, you will need to install the following packages, one by one, verifying that they remain compatible with the Tensorflow version.
+Hint: the package versions should have a similar date to the Tensorflow version you installed.

 ```
 avro-python3